brandon-prescott/cs50x_highlights/speller/README.md

 (3b) Example: **./speller dictionaries/large texts/lalaland.txt**

-(3c) Note: The dictionaries argument can be omitted and it will default to the large dictionary (the small one was for testing during development)
+(3c) Note: The dictionaries argument can be omitted and it will default to the large dictionary (the small one was for testing during development).